screeps/docs/api/source/Market.md

 The amount of resources to transfer.
 ===
 yourRoomName (optional) : string
 The name of your room which has to contain an active Terminal with enough amount of energy.
-This argument is not used when the order resource type equals to <code>SUBSCRIPTION_TOKEN</code>.
+This argument is not used when the order resource type is one of account-bound resources (See <code>INTERSHARD_RESOURCES</code> constant).
 {% endapi_method_params %}